Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Discussion and summary

 \section{Discussion and summary}

-In our derived equations of motion for quarks, the quark trajectory is shown to be modified by both spin and the non-uniformity of the background Yang-Mills field.
+In our derived equations of motion for quarks, the quark trajectory is shown to be modified by both spin and the background Yang-Mills field.
 A similar phenomenon is known for electrons moving in an electromagnetic field, where such terms lead to a magnetic \emph{Zitterbewegung} of the trajectory \cite{Deriglazov_2014}: a relativistic classical particle with spin oscillates rapidly around the conventional classical trajectory.
 This effect also causes the velocity of the particle to be non-collinear with its kinetic momentum, a feature that has been observed in the Mathisson-Papapetrou-Dixon (MPD) equations for relativistic particles in curved spacetime \cite{Lukes_Gerakopoulos_2017}.

-Similarly, for a quark moving in a non-uniform glasma field, it experiences a force analogous to the Lorentz force combined with a spin-dependent Zeeman-like force.
+Similarly, for a quark moving in a background Yang-Mills field, it experiences a force analogous to the Lorentz force combined with a spin-dependent Zeeman-like force.
 When we reformulate our equations in terms of the BMT-type spin vector (Eq.~(\ref{eq:BMTs})), the spin dynamics take a form analogous to the standard BMT theory \cite{Wen_2017}, confirming that the spin precession is influenced by both the non-Abelian Yang-Mills field and the quark's color charge.
 Moreover, the evolution of the classical color charge itself is shown to be modified by spin effects, consistent with earlier findings in \cite{Heinz:1984my}.
-This demonstrates that spin and color degrees of freedom are dynamically coupled in the presence of non-uniform Yang-Mills fields.
+This demonstrates that spin and color degrees of freedom are dynamically coupled in the presence of Yang-Mills fields.
+In summary, by applying constrained Hamiltonian mechanics, we have derived a self-consistent set of equations of motion for a quark moving in a generic background Yang-Mills field.
+In this framework, the quark is modeled as a classical point like particle with position \(x^\mu\), kinetic momentum \(P^\mu\), spin tensor \(S^{\mu\nu}\), and classical color charge \(q\).
+The constraints inherent to the Hamiltonian formalism restrict the quark to move on the spin surface, even for \(g_S \neq 2\) and arbitrary background fields.
+We have explicitly verified that the equations of motion transform covariantly under non-Abelian gauge transformations and preserve the values of classical Casimir invariants, ensuring consistency with the underlying gauge symmetry.
+This framework provides a rigorous and self-consistent classical description of quark dynamics in a background Yang-Mills field, incorporating both spin and color degrees of freedom.
+It also offers a systematic approach to investigate spin-dependent phenomena in heavy-ion collisions, including the interplay between color fields and quark spin polarization, which is essential for understanding observed spin polarization, spin alignment, and the transport behavior of heavy quarks in the quark-gluon plasma.